 A trio of Trumpeter swans.
 Standing.
 On a ledge of thin ice.
 At the edge.
 Of kisiskâciwanisîpiy.
 From the Cree.
 For swift-flowing river.
 Swans.
 Standing.
 On ice.
 Feels profoundly wrong.
 I realise.
 I’ve internalised.
 Colonial attitudes.
 About swans.
 I blame the Queen.

-Winter now.
-Ravens.
+Winter ravens.
 Close and numerous.
 Clamorous.
 Except when silent.
 There’s no one word in English.
 For the sound wings make.
 Unfolding.
 Rustling.
 Black and ragged.
-Tree to tree.
-The word is pitihkwêkâstan.
+Tree to tree. old woman bear tells me the word is pitihkwêkâstan.
 In Cree.
 A language.
 That listens to the world.
 And loves it.

 That week before lockdown.
 When we should have been in lockdown.
 Before the independent bookstore closed down.
 I ordered Donna Haraway’s Staying With the Trouble.
 And didn’t read a word of it.
 So much trouble to stay with.
 Carried the trouble with me.
 Have it here beside me.